 Open source versus free version

-The open-source project and the free version of your software are not necessarily the same thing.
+The open-source project and the free version of your software are not the same thing.
 The open-source project should always be available to download, use, and modify via the repo it’s stored in.
 It’s not usually available as a hosted SaaS product.
 The free version of the software is usually a hosted, SaaS product and it may be a forked version of the open-source software.